erleonard/aspire-semantic-kernel-creative-writer/README.md

 - Initially based on [Aspire Sample Application](https://github.com/Azure-Samples/aspire-semantic-kernel-basic-chat-app)
 - Idea from [Creative Writing Assistant: Working with Agents using Prompty (Python Implementation)](https://github.com/Azure-Samples/contoso-creative-writer)

+## Important Security Notice

+This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
+We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

+For a more comprehensive list of best practices and security recommendations for Intelligent Applications, [visit our official documentation](https://learn.microsoft.com/en-us/azure/well-architected/ai/application-design).

 ## License